iterate-ch/docs/mountainduck/issues/index.md

 `````{tabs}
 ````{group-tab} macOS

+**Missing status bar icon**<br/>
+Using applications customizing the status bar may lead to a missing status bar icon of Mountain Duck.
+This has been reported for the following applications:
+- _xbar_
+- _MenuMeters_
+- _IP in menubar_

 **Mount is not Visible within the Media Browser (Adobe Premiere)**<br/>
 Bookmarks mounted by Mountain Duck aren't visible within the *Media Browser* of Adobe Premiere.
 The mount location needs to be [changed](../preferences.md#mount-location) (e.g. to the desktop) to make the mount visible.